 She parked the truck, leaving the lights on, and hopped out of the cab.
 The wind cut into her like knives, slicing through the neck of her coat and into her sleeves.
 Her new boots were stiff and ungainly, and she walked less than gracefully to the edge of a narrow ravine, holding a flashlight.
 The end of her ponytail whipped into her face as she tried to discern any movement below.

-The wind was so loud that she didn't hear the other truck approaching; it was the headlights moving across the ground to cast her shadow in another direction that caught her attention.
+The wind was so loud that she didn't hear the other truck approaching - it was the headlights moving across the ground to cast her shadow in another direction that caught her attention.
 She looked back and instantly regretted it, her night vision destroyed by looking directly into another truck's hi-beams.
 Maka heard a door slam shut and watched a cowboy's silhouette cut across to her.
-She squinted, but then balefully recognized that particular, graceful, six-point-eleven-second gait, and frowned.
+She squinted, but then balefully recognized that lean, six-point-eleven-second gait, and frowned.

 They were the first words he'd ever spoken to her directly.
 "Mitch's calf?"